We'll help you find your way in the Dutch healthcare system

 Sometimes, you pay excess:

 - If your employer has taken out insurance for you, your compulsory excess is covered by the Flexpolis, No Risk I. You do not pay any excess.

-- If you have taken out your own insurance, you pay a compulsory and voluntary excess and you may have to pay (some of) the medical costs yourself.
+- If you have taken out your own insurance, you pay a compulsory excess and you may have to pay (some of) the medical costs yourself.